javierhf/technical-write-me/docs/articles/single-responsibility-principle-tw/index.md

 **Lucky for us we have technical writers, a role that absorbs many of the previous roles:**

-* They edit the collaborations from other team members.
+* They edit the collaborations from other team members
-* They manage the documentation project and platform.
+* They manage the documentation project and platform
-* They collaborate with new content actively.
+* They collaborate with new content actively

 **Having a technical writer allows your documentation's collaborators** to focus where they provide more value:
 > While they provide a draft with the right information, the technical writer creates the content.